Mnlohani/ML-Molecular-Science/README.md

             - Support vector machine + Gaussian kernel
             - Neural network

-- **Classification**:
+**2. Classification**:
     - Non-linear classification
         - Solving problem in 2D space
             - Neural network
             - Effects of regularisation

-- **Project: Neural network potentials for Lennard-Jones clusters**: We develop a neural network (NN) potential for small Lennard-Jones (LJ) clusters.
+**3. Project: Neural network potentials for Lennard-Jones clusters**: We develop a neural network (NN) potential for small Lennard-Jones (LJ) clusters.
 There will be three steps that will be worked on :
     - setting up the LJ clusters and creating several datasets
         - Initial cluster setup
         - Optimising cluster setup